-- With the proposed design there will not be any direct effects on this stream or its tributaries from works. - Part of the design includes a proposal to raise the lower playing field by up to 1.5m.
+- With the proposed design there will not be any direct effects on this stream or its tributaries from works. - Part of the design includes a proposal to raise the lower playing field.
 Currently, during a large flood event Papawai Stream is able to overtop the recently constructed bund and flood onto the playing field.
-Raising the playing field could constrain Papawai Stream to a narrow corridor, increasing flow volumes and velocities during heavy rainfall, and increase scouring and erosion of the channel with associated effects on freshwater fauna.
-This risk has been taken account in design by: - ensuring that the raised playing field at its highest point remains 100 mm lower than the crest of the bund, thereby allowing flood flows to still overtop the bund; - providing a swale next to the bund to drain flood flows away; and - During detailed design, investigating the effect of the bund on flood flows, and considering formation of a managed crossing point tailored to best maintain the stream hydrology. - Assuming the change to the field does not increase the volumes or velocities of flood flows within the Papawai Stream, we consider that any effects will be negligible (Very slight change from the existing baseline condition). - Another potential indirect effect is sediment discharge to the stream.
+The design for the raised playing field has taken this into account.
+Specifically, the design ensures: - The raised playing field at its highest point remains 100 mm lower than the crest of the bund, thereby allowing flood flows to still overtop the bund; - A swale next to the bund will drain flood flows away; and - The design entirely avoids the bund and so will not alter the current stream flows and velocities. - Assuming the change to the field does not increase the volumes or velocities of flood flows within the Papawai Stream, we consider that any effects will be negligible (Very slight change from the existing baseline condition). - Another potential indirect effect is sediment discharge to the stream.
 With good sediment management we consider that any effects will also be negligible (Very slight change from the existing baseline condition).